Actively Recruiting

 - History of traumatic patellar subluxation or dislocation

-- Previous surgeries on the knee or hip joints
+- Previous knee or hip joint surgeries

 AI-Screening